 In Cell E6 I have added an extra amount by using the cell reference G1.
 It’s working, no problem here.

 But when I copied Cell E6 to G5 then #REF!
 Error occurred.
-It happens because if you copy a formula to a cell upper than the source cell then the formula changes its references along upward too.
+It happens because if you copy a formula to a cell higher than the source cell then the formula changes its references upward too.
 But there is no cell above G1 that’s why the error occurred.

 - Use absolute reference for that kind of cell and then copy the formula to fix the #REF! error in Excel.